 Pupils will not be removed from classrooms for prolonged periods of time without the explicit agreement of the headteacher.

-Parents will be informed on the same day that their child is removed from the classroom.
+Parents will be informed on the same day via Class Charts that their child is removed from the classroom.

 The school will consider an alternative approach to behaviour management for pupils who are frequently removed from class, such as: